charmoniumQ/PROBE/docs/lib_interpos/README.md

   We present PROBE, a system-level provenance tracer that uses library interposition to achieve all three.
   We evaluate the performance of PROBE on system microbenchmarks and scientific applications.
   PROBE has a less than 10% overhead on real-world scientific applications compared to 20% with the best prior, unprivileged provenance tracers for unmodified binaries.
-  We also discuss the completeness of the provenance that PROBE collects compared to other provenance tracers.
 ---

 <!-- TODO: Update numbers in abstract -->